gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 You can use the event bus to enable various communication scenarios, such as notifying components of state changes, broadcasting messages across modules, or triggering actions based on specific events.

-The event bus is also available from the [Runtime](/reference/runtime/runtime-class.md) instance.
+The event bus is also available from the [Runtime](/reference/runtime/runtime-class.md#use-the-event-bus) instance.

 ## Session

 Most of our applications (if not all) will eventually require the user to authenticate.
 To facilitate this process, the Squide [Runtime](/reference/runtime/runtime-class.md) class accepts a [sessionAccessor](/reference/fakes/LocalStorageSessionManager.md#integrate-with-a-runtime-instance) function.
 Once the shell registration flow is completed, the function will be made accessible to every module of the application.

-First, let's define a `sessionAccessor` function:
+First, define a `sessionAccessor` function:

 ```ts host/src/session.ts
 import type { SessionAccessorFunction } from "@squide/react-router";